hgrecco/flexparser/README.md

         return self.value
 ```

 This project was started as part of [Pint](https://github.com/hgrecco/pint), the Python units package.
+Take a look at its parser for a full example [Pint Parser](https://github.com/hgrecco/pint/tree/master/pint/delegates/txt_defparser)

 See [AUTHORS](https://github.com/hgrecco/flexparser/blob/main/AUTHORS) for a list of maintainers.